getsentry/sentry-docs/src/collections/_documentation/learn/context.md

 **Be aware of maximum payload size** - There are times, when you may want to send the whole application state as extra data.
 This is not recommended as application state can be very large and easily exceed the 200kB maximum that Sentry has on individual event payloads.
 When this happens, you'll get an `HTTP Error 413 Payload Too Large` message as the server response or (when `keepalive: true` is set as `fetch` parameter), the request will stay in the `pending` state forever (eg. in Chrome).

+## Unsetting Context

+Context is held in the current scope and thus is cleared out at the end of each operation (request etc.).
+You can also push and pop your own scopes to apply context data to a specific codeblock or function.

+For more information [have a look at the scopes and hub documentation]({%- link _documentation/learn/scopes.md -%}).